pyzahl/Gxsm4/README.md

 See details of pending / not functional parts below in section 3.
 (C) PyZahl 2021-12-31

-## 1. General Information
+# 1. General Information

-GXSM -- Gnome X Scanning Microscopy: A multi-channel image and vector-probe data acquisition and visualization system designed for SPM techniques (STM,AFM..), but also SPA-LEED.
+GXSM -- Gnome X Scanning Microscopy: A multi-channel image and vector-probe data acquisition and visualization system designed for SPM techniques (STM,AFM..).
 A plug-in interface allows any user add-on data-processing and special hardware and instrument support.

-Based on several hardware options it supports a commercially available DSP hardware and provided also Open Source Code for all the low level signal processing tasks and instrument controls in a most flexible and adaptable manner.
+Based on several hardware options it supports a commercially available DSP hardware (see https://www.softdb.com/scanning-probe-microscopy/) and provided also open source code for all the low level signal processing tasks and instrument controls in a most flexible and adaptable manner.

 All latest stable software is available now via GIT:
 (Gxsm4 Beta currently) https://github.com/pyzahl/Gxsm4